 Labels help you identify tags, load rules, and extensions in Tealium iQ for your own organization and filtering.
-This article will show you how to create, manage, search, and filter by labels, how to use labels as Resource Locks, and why you might want to use labels in the first place.
+This article provides information on labels and how they are useful, and also shows you how to create, manage, search, and filter by labels, as well as how to use labels as Resource Locks..

 In this article:

 Creating a label in your profile requires the Save Existing Versions permission.
-If you don't have this permission, please contact your Account Admin or Tealium Account Manager.
+If you do not have this permission, contact your Account Admin or Tealium Account Manager.

 Resource Locks allow you to restrict access to elements such as variables, load rules, tags, and extensions.
 Any label can be converted to a Resource Lock, and only the users you specify will be able to change any elements the label has been applied to.
 Learn more about Resource Locks.

 Use the following steps to search Tealium iQ based on labels: